m0zzaR/CalCompanion/README.md

 # Guide for running context chat bot into a localHost*
 *Context analysis chat bot, the "u/OSKI" side of u/brOSKI*

-You need to use your own together.ai API Key to run this program. requirements
+You need to use your own together.ai API Key to run this program.

+Requirements:
 ```
 pip install together
 pip install flask